sap-tutorials/sap-build-apps/tutorials/codejam-06-connect-app-process/codejam-06-connect-app-process.md

     A confirmation dialog is displayed.
 Click **Publish**.

-    You should get a dialog that the process was published.
+    **Published to Library** should now appear next to the latest version of you project.

     ![All OK](images/publish-process-ok.png)